starvagrant/toh/toh.markdown/the_squid_introduces_the_minister.md

 "What?"

 "Yes, quite familiar with the sullen and bookish Jonathon Creed.
 Familiar with the boy who resisted his religious schooling not because his brain was developed enough to call forth reasoned argument against it, but because it made him feel lonely.
 Yes, lonely during his many catechisms because they required his memorization, not his input.
-Lonely during sermons he did not feel bold enough to asks question of his minister.
+Lonely during sermons he did not feel bold enough to ask questions of his minister.
 Lonely because his favorite books in the library were never a topic of bible study.
 Yes.
 Yes.
-All quite familiar that your misgivings about your religious background were emotional in origin, and that your now well thought out and reasoned objections were after thoughts of a much older rejection in your childhood."
+All quite familiar that your misgivings about your religious background were emotional in origin, and that your now well thought out and reasoned objections were after thoughts of a much older rejection before your adolescence."

 "Familiar, I am as well, of your many days in the town's small public library.
 A small two room affair you visited often, and with a mixture of comfort and guilty pleasure.
 I know the pleasure you experienced reading there.
 I remember the silence, the appreciation that you would not be disturbed, and your growing realization that a book allowed you a rich opportunity to explore another's mind.
 I remember when you flicked open your first page of the few Greek classics in that place, how you persisted in reading them despite their difficulty at your age, and how you discovered a world older than Christianity that no one spoke of.

 "No one, of course, except your uncle, who had some background in the classics, and whom you idealized for that reason.
-From him, or more appropriately, from the man you imagined him to be, you imagined a life away from that little town where it seemed your heart and mind were living on a battlefield rather than in a school or a home.
+From him, or more appropriately, from the man you imagined him to be, you saw a life away from that little town where it seemed your heart and mind were living on a battlefield rather than in a school or a home.

-"Most of all I am aware that the dream like quality of your existence all these long months.
+"Most of all I am aware that the dream-like quality of your existence all these long months.
 Far more aware than you have been, of the fact..."
 The creature paused for dramatic effect, "that the reason for it all is because you are still asleep in Mrs. Ogden's rather tedious American history class."

 Dr. Creed, if he could still be called that, woke with a start after something thumped quite close to has head.
 Getting up cautiously, he indeed saw himself in Mrs. Ogden's tedious history lessons.
 "Is there something you'd like to add?" she asked sternly.